Skip to main content

 is energy computed by the infrastructure that is dynamically part of

-the traffic path.
+transparently to the API.
 This document only describes the API, the

 computation of the energy information to return is out of the scope